jpata/jpata.github.io/content/page/research.md

 #### Tau lepton identification and reconstruction: A new frontier for jet-tagging ML algorithms
 - Computer Physics Communications 298 (2024)
 - https://doi.org/10.1016/j.cpc.2024.109095
-- We demonstrate that the transformer-based architecture can be used for tau lepton identification, and that it outperforms alternative approaches based.
+- We demonstrate that the transformer-based architecture can be used for tau lepton identification, and that it outperforms alternative approaches based on heuristic algorithms and convolutional nets.

 #### A Bayesian estimation of the Milky Way’s circular velocity curve using Gaia DR3
 - Astronomy and Astrophysics, Volume 676, (2023)